platformsh/platformsh-docs/docs/src/guides/django/deploy/configure.md

 ## Application container: `.platform.app.yaml`

 The `.platform.app.yaml file` is the heart of your configuration.
 It has an [extensive set of options](https://docs.platform.sh/create-apps/app-reference.html) that allow you to configure nearly any aspect of your app.
-Most of it is explained with comments inline.
+Most of it's explained with comments inline.
 This file changes over time as you build out your site.

 Below are three examples of `.platform.app.yaml` files for Django using Pip, Pipenv, or Poetry to manage dependencies.

 {{< codetabs >}}
 +++
 title=Pip
-file=none
 highlight=yaml
+markdownify=false
 +++
 #########################
 # Django 4 using pip